Hindsight definition

 • Visual impairment including blindness means an impairment in vision that, even with correction, adversely affects a student's educational performance.
 The term includes both partial sight and blindness.

-• Sight Triangle means the triangular space formed by the street lines of a corner lot where such lot is located at the intersection of two or more streets and a line drawn from a point in one street line to a point in the other street line, each such point being six (6.0) metres from the point of intersection of the street lines measured along the said street lines, and where the two street lines do not intersect at a point, the point of intersection of the street lines shall be deemed to be the intersection of the projected tangents of the street lines drawn through the extremities of the interior lot lines.
+• Sight Triangle means the triangular space on a lot formed by two intersecting street lines and a line drawn from a point on one street line across such lot to a point in the other street line, each such point being the required distance from the point of intersection of the street lines (measured along the street lines), and where the two street lines do not intersect at a point, the point of intersection of the street lines shall be deemed to be the intersection of the projection of the street lines or the intersection of the tangent to the street lines, and the distance from the point of intersection of the street lines and forming the sight triangle shall be 9 metres, except where one of the street lines is a Regional Road, where the distance shall be 15 metres;

 • risk analysis the analysis required under Rule 17f-7(a)(1)(i)(A).